almossawi/badarguments/extras/content/posts/main/index.md

 ### Acknowledgements

 _Loaded Language_ is illustrated by my good friend and longtime collaborator Alejandro Giraldo.
+It is being edited by the inimitable Karen Giangreco.
 The font used in the artwork is Alegreya.
 The serif font used on this page is Merriweather.
 I'm grateful to Grigory Pogulsky for reviewing and contributing to an early draft and to Reed O'Brien for sharing the study on artful dodging with me.
 Furthermore, I'm grateful to two anonymous reviewers for contributing significant edits to the work's first translated edition, and to Irina "Alex" Sandu for contributing excellent examples to several sections.
 This project is the first of two companions to _Bad Arguments_.
 It is dedicated to my father.

 The print edition is [now available for preorder](https://theexperimentpublishing.com/catalogs/fall-2021/an-illustrated-book-of-loaded-language) and will be released in October 2021.